 - 1. Spread a drop cloth in front of the stove. - 2.
-Open the doors and clean out any ash. - 3, Open the by-pass door to give access to the two rear mounting bolts. - 4.
-Using penetrating oil, generously lubricate the four (4) bolt threads and nuts holding the catalyst housing in place.
+Open the doors and clean out any ash. - Open the by-pass door to give access to the two rear mounting bolts. - Using penetrating oil, generously lubricate the four (4) bolt threads and nuts holding the catalyst housing in place.
 Allow oil to penetrate. - 5.
 Using a 9/16" wrench and 9/16" socket, loosen the four (4) bolts and remove the catalyst housing (drop down) and place to a suitable work area. - 6.
-Using needle nose pliers, grasp the front edge of one of the stainless steel "cans" which houses a catalytic element and pull upward.
+Using needle nose pliers, grasp the front edge of the stainless steel "can" which house the catalytic element and pull upward.
 Reposition pliers to another position and pull upward.
-Repeat procedure until one of the catalyst can be removed from the housing.
-Remove the second catalyst. - 7.
-Using a small putty knife or scraper, remove any gasket that may have adhered to the catalyst housing. - 8.
-Now, obtain the new catalysts and wrap each stainless steel can with interam gasket and tape ends together using "scotch" or masking tape.
-Note: The Model 50 has two catalysts inside one "can". - 9.
-Insert the new catalysts into the catalytic housing and push down until they are seated on top of the stainless steel wire mesh supports. - 10.
-Reinstall the catalyst housing into the stove and secure in place with the nuts and bolts. - 11.
+Repeat procedure until the catalyst can be removed from the housing. - Using a small putty knife or scraper, remove any gasket that may have adhered to the catalyst housing.
+Also, brush off any ash from the mixing screens. - Now, obtain the new catalysts and wrap the stainless steel can with interam gasket and tape ends together using "scotch" or masking tape.
+Note: The Model 70 has two (2) catalysts inside one "can" and the Model 71 has three (3) catalysts inside one "can". - Insert the new catalysts into the catalytic housing and push down until they are seated on top of the stainless steel wire mesh supports. - Reinstall the catalyst housing into the stove and secure in place with the bolts and washers. - 11.
 The stove is now ready for use.

-Gasket Inspection/Replacement (Cold Heater)
+DOOR SEAL Gasket Inspection/Replacement (Cold Heater)